 Then Seth seized Vijay by the front of his jacket, got in his face, and snarled whatever threats made him feel big and superior.

 “Seth, lay off!” shouted Mike.
-“You want those hands broken?”
+“You want broken hands?”

 The schoolyard went silent.
 Those who hadn’t been watching were watching now.
-Mike cursed himself.
+Shit.
 First his mother, now Seth.
 Next he’d be threatening the headmaster.
 He heard footsteps behind him, and turned to see Lucas, Max, and Dustin.
 They had been inside the school talking to one of Max’s friends who hated being outside in the cold.
-He had backup now… just in case.
+He had backup now, just in case.
 Forty feet away, Seth looked at them all, uncertain.
 He still held Vijay, but with far less confidence.

 “Let him go!” repeated Mike.
 “If I come over there, you’re all going home sick.”

 The bullies never admitted it, but they lived in fear of Mike Wheeler and his faggoty-ass friends.
 The Nerd Lords of Hawkins High — Mike Wheeler, Lucas Sinclair, Max Mayfield, Dustin Henderson, and William Byers — could be mighty unpleasant if you crossed them.
 Wheeler especially was treated as armed and dangerous.
 He had a secret girlfriend: a witch who lived in the shadows, lifted automobiles, and exploded people from the inside out.
 Lucas’ girlfriend, one of the nerds herself, had been the stepsister of Billy Hargrove.
 Billy was a legend in the eyes of Seth Manor.
 Any relation of his had to be treated with caution.
 The Nerd Lords were given wide berth.

 But Seth didn’t let go of his captive.
 “Mind your business, Wheeler!
 This timber nigger doesn’t concern you.”